LAUNCH OF THE JOURNAL

 WHO WILL BE INTERESTED?

 The journal will be of interest to board members, managers, caregivers, psychologists, counsellors, psychiatrists, volunteers, and social workers, in governmental and NGO organisations, as also to policy-makers, and university faculty who are interested in the care and study of children in institutions, as well as in other alternative forms of care.
 Students in social work, psychology, law and other related disciplines across the South Asian countries, as well as other mental health professionals interested in these studies will find the journal useful.

 CALL FOR PARTNERSHIPS

 A substantial scientific basis for institutionalised children's concerns might exist; research might have advanced the understanding of such children's issues and made major contributions to improve their quality of life.
-Nevertheless, there is a lack of coordination and dialogue across SAARC countries, policy planners, professionals, caregivers, volunteers, as well as academicians.
+Nevertheless, there is still a lack of coordination and dialogue across SAARC countries, policy planners, professionals, caregivers, volunteers, as well as academicians.
 At the same time, there is a need to strengthen mental health care as well as research related to it.
 Towards this endeavor, we seek support from experts and professionals in the field;

 - You can help us identify good academicians, practitioners, medical specialists and professionals in child care, from across the world, who can be part of the Editorial Board.

 - You can make use of your global network to recommend good writers, researchers, practitioners and government officials to contribute research papers and articles for the journal.
 Since the publication of the journal will be on a long-term basis (2 issues every year), we will develop a bank of research papers, which will be published at later dates if not in upcoming issues.

 We are looking forward to developing institutional and corporate partnerships.
 We are open to the idea of developing this publication in collaboration with your organization, which we will subsequently mention in the tagline of the journal itself.